danicreates-repo/Spotify-Now-Playing/README.md

 -   🔐 **Secure**: Your credentials and refresh token are kept safe on the backend and are never exposed to the client.
 -   🚀 **Efficient**: Reduces API calls by using a smart timer and only fetching new data when necessary.
 -   🎉 **"Join the Party" Button**: Allows viewers to instantly open the currently playing track in their own Spotify app.
+-   🔗 **"Open in Github" Button**: Optional footer button that links to the project's GitHub repository for easy access to the source code.
 -   📱 **Responsive Design**: Looks great on desktop and mobile devices.

 ## Architecture